olcf/olcf-user-docs/software/containers_on_summit.rst

 - Run ``podman image ls`` to see the list of images. ``localhost/simple`` should be among them.
 Any container created without an explicit url to a container registry in its name will automatically have the ``localhost`` prefix.
   ::

-     $ podman image ls
      REPOSITORY                     TAG          IMAGE ID      CREATED       SIZE
-     localhost/simple       latest   e47dbfde3e99  3 hours ago  687 MB
+     localhost/simple               latest       2b636262ca8f  7 days ago    559 MB
-     quay.io/centos/centos  stream8  ad6f8b5e7f64  8 days ago   497 MB
+     quay.io/rockylinux/rockylinux  9-ubi        03e38f9b275b  8 days ago    300 MB

 - Convert this Podman container image into a tar file with ``podman save -o simple.tar localhost/simple``.
 - Convert the tar file into a Apptainer sif file with  ``apptainer build --disable-cache simple.sif docker-archive://simple.tar``

 .. note::
-   You will also notice that we use centos:stream8 as our base image in the example.
-If you're planning on building a container image from scratch instead of using the OLCF MPI base image , use a centos:stream8 image with fakeroot installed as demonstrated above as your starting point (we talk about the OLCF MPI base image later in the :ref:`olcf-mpi-base-image` section).
+   You will also notice that we use rockylinux 9-ubi as our base image in the example.
+If you're planning on building a container image from scratch instead of using the OLCF MPI base image , use a rockylinux 9-ubi image with fakeroot installed as demonstrated above as your starting point (we talk about the OLCF MPI base image later in the :ref:`olcf-mpi-base-image` section).
 Ubuntu would be difficult to use as a starting point since ``apt-get`` requires root from the get-go, and you can't even do a ``apt-get -y fakeroot`` to get you started.
 Other distributions haven't been tested.
-Using centos for this case for now is the most user friendly option).
+Using rockylinux for this case for now is the most user friendly option).

 Using a Container Registry to Build and Save your Images